gw2efficiency/item-value/README.md

 When calculating the total account value, skins only have a value if the account has no item of this skin in their inventory, so they don't count twice.

 *Note: An exception to skin values is "Eternity", which is worth nothing, since it unlocks the skin of "Sunrise" & "Twilight" and would therefore count twice.*

+### Dyes & Miniatures

+:construction: **Miniatures are not supported yet.** :construction:

+The value of unlocked dyes and miniatures equals the value of the items needed to unlock them.
+This means that unlocking a miniature and holding it in your inventory has the same value to your account.

 ### Gemstore items